Visa name

 - •Application form completed and printed

-Best suited for: Remote workers earning $60,000+ USD per year with savings · US and Canadian nomads who want to stay in a similar time zone · Retirees or freelancers who want a clear 4-year runway to permanent residency
+Best suited for: Remote workers earning $60,000+ USD per year with savings to show · US and Canadian nomads who want to keep a similar time zone · Retirees or freelancers who want a clear four-year runway to permanent residency

 How much you need